Flexible Hammertoes & Tendon Release

 Curled Fifth Toe

 Curled fifth toe is oftentimes genetic.
-The fifth toe curls in and moved under the neighboring toe.
+The fifth toe curls in and moved under the neighbouring toe.
 The nail of the curled toe then begins to turn outward, causing you to mostly bear weight on the side of your toe.
 This condition can result in corns and painful nails.

 For the case of curled fifth toe, skin and a section of bone are removed in order to straighten the toe.
 The bones become connected through the process of scarring that occurs during healing.
 The advantage of derotation arthroplasty is that you can bear weight on your foot directly after surgery.